-Abstract -As we know; now a day's oil spill becomes biggest issue in marine environment which misbalanced marine life cycle.
-Day by day oil spill problem arrives.
-In this research, comparing of algorithms take place which results in less time consuming, oil spill tracking, oil spill area, patches and spill patterns.
-This work helps in regular monitoring of oil spills.
-This approach find out which algorithm is best suited for detection and tracking of oil spill in ocean with low time complexity.
-In this work input image taken from ASAR RADAR SAT-2 from Gulf of Mexico region.
-Here morphological closing techniques can be used as a good tool for monitoring and identifying the occurrence of oil spill and Synthetic aperture radar image serves as a good sensor for surveying of oil spill.
-In conclusion, after comparing algorithms, morphological technique serves as excellent method for detection of oil spill with low time complexity.
+ABSTRACT:- This research, comparing of algorithms take place which results in less time consuming, oil spill tracking, oil spill area, dark patches and spill patterns.
+This approach helps to find out which algorithm is best suited for detection of oil spill with low time complexity.
+This work is carried out with ASAR RADARSAT-2 image in Gulf of Mexico.
+The work illustrates detection of oil spill in the ocean using satellite data.
+Here Markov random field, fuzzy c mean and active contour techniques are used in which Markov random field can be used as a good tool for monitoring and identifying oil spill in ocean and Synthetic aperture radar image serves as a good sensor for surveying of oil spill.